bnuttin-stripe/sBasic/README.md

 The app allows the user to take a simple payment, as well as save a card against a customer profile.

+Once you clone the repo, run `npm install` in the root directory to install the `node_modules`, and set up your `.env` file.

 It relies on a backend, the URL of which is defined in `.env`, to provide the connection token - per the "Set up the server" section of https://docs.stripe.com/terminal/quickstart.

 The following code sample is running in our demo backend - it merely takes in the account ID passed by the app, and returns a connection token for that account, so it can be used for multiple demos.
 If only using for one demo account, initiate `stripe` only once at the top.
 It also has some routes for basic customer operations (since a customer object is needed to save a card).
 Adapt as needed.